HuyaneMatsu/hata/README.md

 $ python -m pip install hata
 ```

-Hata has native pypy support as well if you need some mroe speed!
+Hata has native pypy support as well if you need some more speed!

 #### Requirements